-(3) Ecosystems and Biodiversity: Our long-term goal is to develop sustainable strategies that enhance and restore ecosystems and biodiversity in a state where land use change is creating an increasingly fragmented, suburbanized landscape.
-Key research and extension programs will focus on: bettering our understanding of how anthropogenic perturbation of natural ecosystems (forests, wetlands, marshes, ponds) affects their ecological functions and the values they provide to society; from this understanding, developing management strategies that improve managed natural areas (e.g., forests) and native wildlife habitat, protect endangered species, and increase biodiversity, particularly for native species; developing new agricultural management practices for the control of pests and invasive species that have minimal effects on natural ecosystems and environmental quality.
+(3) Ecosystems and Biodiversity: Our long-term goal is to develop strategies that enhance and restore ecosystems and sustain biodiversity in a state where land use is creating an increasingly fragmented, suburbanized and inhospitable landscape.
+Key research and extension programs will focus on: learning how to landscape in ways that allow plants and animals to share human dominated spaces; bettering our understanding of how anthropogenic perturbation of natural ecosystems (forests, wetlands, marshes, ponds) affects their ecological functions and the values they provide to society; developing management strategies that improve natural areas (e.g., forests) and native wildlife habitat, protect endangered species, and increase native biodiversity; developing new agricultural management practices for the control of pests and invasive species that have minimal effects on natural ecosystems and environmental quality.